jpresern/measure_features/README.md

 script offers measuring of two qualities, accessible via console interaction.

 * Area measurement: Click on the edges of the area you would like to measure.
-Accept the measurements.
-Inside of the "Area measurement" is a "feature counter", allowing user to count elements inside the area.
+Accept the measurements by pressing ENTER or middle mouse button.
-Density is computed.
+After area selection, there is possibility to count features (and density) inside the selected area.
+Density is computed and stored automatically.

 * Length measurement: Click two points between which you would like to measure distance.
+After completition, user will be asked whether he/she wishes to continue with length measurements or quit length measurements.

 Saving results:
 ---------------